ihakeman/portfolio/C#/README.md

 # Cannon Skeet Blast Video Game

-- This project is an exercise in creating my own video game from scratch.
+- This project was an exercise in creating my own video game from scratch.
 I utilized Unity and wrote C# scripts to make the game.
 The premise of the game is that the player controls a cannon in a castle tower and is tasked with shooting skeet targets until they run out of cannon balls.

 ## Directions for testing the game:
 1. The provided build only works on Windows computers.
-2. Enter the `Cannon Skeet Blast Windows Build` folder in Windows Explorer
+2. Enter the `Cannon Skeet Blast Windows Build` folder
 3. Open `Cannon Skeet Blast.exe` and enjoy.

 ## Notes
 This project was completed in Unity 2019.4.9f1.
-If you are interested in the Unity Project Folder (perhaps to make a build for a different operating system), I can provide that as well if you let me know by emailing me at hakeman@chapman.edu.
+If you are interested in the Unity Project Folder (perhaps to make a build for a different operating system), I can provide that if you let me know by emailing me at hakeman@chapman.edu.
 I ommitted the project folder in interest of keeping my portfolio smaller in terms of megabytes.

 I did include the C# source code which I wrote that runs the game.
 It is in the C# Source Code folder.